The Verdict - Would I Recommend OC-1?

 The crux of the matter is am I happy with and would I advise others to use OC-1?
 Bear in mind that I have invested time and money in the filter and media, so naturally I want them to be a success.

-I think that from the point of evaluating filter media capabilities, we can forget 2020.
+From the point of evaluating filter media capabilities, we can forget 2020.
 Undoubtedly progress was made with the manual clearing of the debris on the floor at the deep end, and the removal of the black gunge from the walls and bottom in early 2021.
 This action has made the greatest effect on water quality.
 Hopefully others will not be starting from there.
 I cannot recommend a deep leaf net too highly, I'm going to get another as a spare.
 Sanitising and balancing the water (I have only used chlorine and pH-) also provides a sound base.

 The benefits of OC-1 are, as I see them: